hegerdes/homepage/content/articles/2022/2022-08-bug-caused-by-sec.md

 For a better understanding let me give a simplified overview of our system architecture:
 ![ReverseProxy](https://upload.wikimedia.org/wikipedia/commons/thumb/6/67/Reverse_proxy_h2g2bob.svg/1200px-Reverse_proxy_h2g2bob.svg.png)

 We use a reverse proxy which is the only service directly exposed to the internet.
 It handles TLS termination and routes the traffic to the appropriate backend service.
-Some services require TLS client verification, meaning the client has to send its unique certificate to the server where it gets verified and passed to the backend service if the certificate was valid.
+Some services require TLS client verification ([mTLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/)), meaning the client has to send its unique certificate to the server where it gets verified and passed to the backend service if the certificate was valid.

 We triggered a new build with the updated NodeJS version (in our case form NodeJS v14.19.3 to v14.20.0) and deployed it to our testing system.
 The deployment went smooth, but then we saw that every service using client verification was broken after the update.